Upper bounds on Renormalized Volume for Schottky groups

+A very useful construction related to the convex core is the \emph{Thurston metric} (also known as \emph{grafting metric}).
+The Thurston metric (see \cite[Section 2.2]{BBB19}, \cite[Chapter II.2]{EpsteinMarden06}, \cite{KamishimaTan} for more details) is a metric in the conformal class at infinity obtained by taking the hyperbolic surface $\partial CC(M)$ and adding flat regions along the bending lamination, whose thickness is given by the bending.
+This is easily visualize when the bending locus of the convex core is supported on disjoint closed geodesics, while the general construction and arguments are extended to general bending laminations by continuity.

-With such result we will aim to prove that the term $\VC(M) - \frac14 L(\mu)$ is non-positive for certain Schottky manifold.
+With Theorem \ref{thm:VRVC} and Question \ref{que:VRneg} in mind, we will aim to prove that the term $\VC(M) - \frac14 L(\mu)$ is non-positive for certain Schottky manifolds.
 Hence we need a bound on $\VC$ which is comparable to $L(\mu)$, under the correct choice of compressible curves.
-Note that this already positively answers Maldacena's question in case that among the Schottky manifold there is a Fuchsian one, since in this case the convex core degenerates into a totally geodesic surface with boundary, so $\VC=0$ and $L(\mu)>0$.
+Note that Theorem \ref{thm:VRVC} already positively answers Maldacena's question in the particular case when among all possible Schottky manifolds with a given conformal boundary there is a Fuchsian representative of the second kind (i.e. the associated group of isometries of $\mathbb{H}^3$ preserves a circle).
+This is because for this class of Schottky manifolds the convex core degenerates into a totally geodesic surface with boundary, so $\VC=0$ and $L(\mu)>0$.